xzrvr/G15Arch/README.md

 ## Networking

-For Network i use wireless, if you need wired please check the [Arch WiKi](https://wiki.archlinux.org/index.php/Network_configuration).
+For Network i use wireless, if you need wired please check the [Arch WiKi](https://wiki.archlinux.org/index.php/Network_configuration).  it should work automatically for wired.

 Launch `iwctl` and connect to your AP like this:
 * `station wlan0 scan`